5 Credit Cards with the Longest 0% Intro APR Balance Transfer Period

 With a balance transfer, you open a credit card account that offers a long introductory period at 0% intro APR.
 Then, you work with the issuer to use your available credit to pay off other high-interest debts you may have.

-Once the debts are paid with your new card, you make monthly payments aimed at reducing that total amount by the time the introductory period is over.
+Once the existing credit card debts are paid with your new card, you make monthly payments to reduce that total amount by the time the introductory period is over.
 If there is still a balance, you can do the same thing all over again with a new 0% intro APR balance transfer card if you qualify for one.

-What this does is buy you some time to ensure every monthly payment you make is applied to the balance of the card, rather than interest.
-When you have a balance on a credit card that charges you any amount of interest, as little as 1% of your monthly minimum payment could be applied to your balance, and the rest pays for the interest accrued for that month.
+What this does is buy you some time to ensure every monthly payment you make is applied to the balance of the card rather than interest.
+When you pay interest, as little as 1% of your monthly minimum payment could be applied to your principal balance.
 Depending on your interest rate, that can make it difficult to make progress on your credit card debt.

-By taking the interest out of the equation, you’re able to continue to make the same payments — or higher ones if you can swing it — and see a much greater and faster reduction of your debt.
-This can save you many years of paying interest charges that are more than the amount you originally charged.
+By taking high interest rates out of the equation, you can continue to make the same payments — or higher ones if you can swing it — and see a much greater and faster reduction of your debt.

 Common mistakes to avoid

-While using a 0% intro APR balance transfer strategy can be very powerful for reducing debt, there are a few things to watch out for.
+While using an intro APR balance transfer strategy can be very powerful for reducing debt, there are a few things to watch out for.

-You should also consider balance transfer fees.
 Credit card issuers typically charge between 3% and 5% of the amount you transfer as a fee.
-This amount is added to the total amount you will owe and lowers the total amount you can transfer.
-Most credit cards will not allow you to transfer more than your credit limit, and they will apply the balance transfer fee first.
+This amount is added to the total amount you will owe and lowers the total amount you can transfer from the existing card.
+Most credit cards will not allow a transfer amount higher than your credit limit, and they will apply the balance transfer fee first.

 Choosing the best balance transfer credit card